 Perform the exercise through all available pain-free ranges of motion.
 Keep the shoulder blades squeezed down and back while performing this exercise.

 Scapular strengthening — For these exercises, you should lie face down on an elevated surface, like a bed, exercise bench, or large exercise ball.
+Alternatively, a quadruped (all fours) position may be used, in which case and the trunk and shoulder positions are maintained with the non-moving arm while the other performs the Y, T, W, and L exercises.
 The head should be held in line with the body, hanging over the edge of the bed or bench.
 Let the arms rest below the body.
-Extend the arms next to the head to form a "Y"; make sure your thumbs are facing up (picture 5) .
+Extend the arms next to the head to form a "Y"; make sure your thumbs are facing up (picture 7).
 Hold the position for a second or two, then let the arms return to the floor.
 Repeat 10 to 15 times.
 Movements should be steady, smooth, and pain-free.

 To increase the difficulty of these exercises, increase the number of repetitions to 20 to 30 times.
 Using 1 pound weights can further increase the difficulty.

 Maintenance exercises — Once rehabilitation is complete, it is important to keep the shoulder muscles strong to maintain fitness and prevent a recurrence of pain.
 Non-athletes may continue to perform the exercises.

 Athletes may perform exercises that are similar to those required in their sport.
 As examples, a tennis player may perform a service-type motion using a five pound dumbbell, while a pitcher may perform a throwing motion using a three pound dumbbell.